The ultimate guide to…

 - In-house training/L&D teams – these will be focused on providing in-housing training and learning and development opportunities for their staff and partners

 - Community education providers & not-for-profits – these will be focused on helping people or growing awareness.
-Their needs will be less focussed on financial gain; examples include cooking classes, parents & children classes, sports coaching and motorcycle training
+Their needs will be less focussed on financial gain; examples include cooking classes, parents & children classes, sports coaching, and motorcycle training

-Why is a Training Management System so important?
+Why is Training Management Software so important?

 The Five Problems in the training industry right now…